Opengundumstyle/Audio-Alchemist/README.md

     <img src="https://github.com/Opengundumstyle/Audio-Alchemist/blob/main/rabbitMQ.png" width="400" height="450">
   </p>

- <h4>We are also going to implement StatefulSet to ensure the persistency of messages within the queue:</h4>
+ #### We are also going to implement StatefulSet to ensure the persistency of messages within the queue:

+                                          spec:
+                                             containers:
+                                               - name: rabbitmq
+                                                 image: rabbitmq:3-management
+                                                 ports:
+                                                   - name: http
+                                                     protocol: TCP
+                                                     containerPort: 15672
+                                                   - name: amqp
+                                                     protocol: TCP
+                                                     containerPort: 5672
+                                                 envFrom:
+                                                   - configMapRef:
+                                                       name: rabbitmq-configmap
+                                                   - secretRef:
+                                                       name: rabbitmq-secret
+                                                 volumeMounts:
+                                                   - mountPath: "/var/lib/rabbitmq"
+                                                     name: rabbitmq-volume
+                                             volumes:
+                                               - name: rabbitmq-volume
+                                                 persistentVolumeClaim:
+                                                   claimName: rabbitmq-pvc

+   The mountPath at "/var/lib/rabbitmq" configures where in our container we want the physical storage valume to mount to.
+Basically everything that are saved in this rabbitmq directory within the container will persist even if the container fails.

+   **persistent volume claim**:

+   we want to link the stateful set with the persistent volume claim.
+When a pod needs persistent storage, it creates a PVC object that specifies the desired properties of the storage, such as size, access mode, and storage class.
+The storage class defines the type and properties of the underlying storage provisioner, such as whether it's provided by cloud storage, local storage, or a networked storage system.

    StatefulSets integrate with persistent volumes to provide persistent storage for each Pod.
 Each Pod in a StatefulSet has its own dedicated volume that retains data even if the Pod is restarted or rescheduled to a different node.
 This ensures that stateful applications can store and access their data reliably.